-- 5. In accordance with the Campus Crime Awareness and Security Act of 1990, the District, on an annual basis, shall notify students and employees of statistics concerning specific types of crime, including sexual assault.
-This notice shall be made through appropriate publication/mailings.
-The names of the victims will not be reported in the statistics.
+In accordance with the Campus Crime Awareness and Security Act of 1990, the District, on an annual basis, shall notify students and employees of statistics concerning specific types of

-- 6. In cases of violent crimes considered to be a threat to other students and employees, each college's President or the Chancellor of the District shall make timely reports, respecting the confidentiality of the victim, to the college community in a manner that will aid in the prevention of similar occurrences.

-- 7. Upon notification of a sexual assault, the Campus/District Police Services will distribute to the victim a description of campus resources and services available to the victim, as well as appropriate off-campus services.
-Each student or employee should have a copy of this procedure.

-- The listing of resources and services shall be available through the Campus/District Police Services, each college's Counseling Department, and Health Services Unit.

-- A victim of sexual assault shall be provided with information about pursuing the following remedies or actions against the perpetrator:

-- a.
-Employees: Criminal
+- In cases of violent crimes 6. considered to be a threat to other students and employees, each college's President or the Chancellor of the District shall make timely reports, respecting the confidentiality of the victim, to the college community in a manner that will aid in the prevention of similar occurrences. - 7.
+Upon notification of a sexual assault, the Campus/District Police Services will distribute to the victim a description of campus resources and services available to the victim, as well as appropriate off-campus services.
+Each student or employee should have a copy of this procedure. - The listing of resources and 8. services shall be available through the Campus/District Police Services, each college's Counseling Department, and Health Services Unit. - A victim of sexual assault shall be 9 provided with information about pursuing the following remedies or actions against the perpetrator: - a.
+Employees: Criminal Prosecution/Civil Prosecution: District disciplinary process: Violation of this procedure will cause disciplinary action which may include termination of employment or may require an employee to participate in a rehabilitation program. - b.
+Students: Criminal Prosecution/ Civil Prosecution: District disciplinary process: Students are required to comply with this policy to remain in good standing and as a condition of continued attendance at any of the District's colleges.

-Prosecution/Civil Prosecution:

-District disciplinary process:

-Violation of this procedure

-will cause disciplinary action

-which may include termination

-of employment or may require

-an employee to participate in a

-rehabilitation program.

-b.
-Students: Criminal Prosecution/Civil Prosecution:

-District disciplinary process: Students are required to comply with this policy to remain in good standing and as a condition of continued attendance at any of the District's colleges.
 Violation of this policy will be cause for disciplinary action against the student, up to and including expulsion, and/or may require the student to participate in a rehabilitation program.
-Student discipline shall be accomplished in accordance with provisions of Article 3 of the Title 3, Division 7, Part 47, of the California Education Code c.
-Non-Student/Employer: Criminal Prosecution/Civil Prosecution:
+Student discipline shall be accomplished in accordance with provisions of Article 3 of the Title 3, Division 7, Part 47, of the California Education Code - c.
+Non-Student/Employer: Criminal Prosecution/Civil Prosecution: - A victim of sexual i. assault shall be kept informed by the college President/designee or